-Item 20: Consideration in Committee of the Whole of Bills and Other Matters to order.
+Item 20: Consideration in Committee of the Whole of Bills and Other Matters

+Chairman (Mr. Savikataaq): Good morning, everyone.
+Welcome to our Committee of the Whole meetings here.
+This morning here, I would like to call the committee meeting to order.
 In Committee of the Whole we have the following items to deal with: Bills 16, 17, 18, and 21.
 What is the wish of the committee?
 Mr. Malliki.